 These cables are similar to smartphone charging cables.
 While they are good enough for smartphones, MacBooks are much heavier products.
 Even the charging adapter is much heavier than an iPhone charger.
 This means that these cables tend to experience a lot more weight and strain making them prone to fraying much more.

-Most other laptop manufactures include much higher quality cables that are thicker and can withstand more pressure.
+Most other laptop manufacturers include much higher-quality cables that are thicker and can withstand more pressure.
 But Apple doesn’t, which is baffling since MacBooks are premium products.
 But don’t worry, we are here to help you with how to protect your MacBook charger cable.